Ginny Jones Boss, PhD

 Biography

 Dr. Boss is a dedicated higher education researcher and educator whose work centers on understanding how socialization and professional work experience create barriers to or provide support for student affairs professionals, faculty, and graduate students in their efforts to advance college student success.
-Her expertise lies in the areas of teaching and learning, theory-to-practice, and equity, inclusion, and diversity in student affairs and higher education.
+Her expertise lies in the areas of teaching and learning and labor justice in higher education.

 Dr. Boss is actively engaged in teaching and mentoring students across the Student Affairs Leadership (SAL) and College Student Affairs Administration (CSAA) doctoral programs, as well as the CSAA master’s program.
 She is committed to preparing the next generation of leaders in higher education who are passionate about advancing college student success and inclusive excellence.